Behavior-Based Energy Efficiency

 Key Focus Areas

 Behavioral efficiency programs and strategies are a cost-effective way to reduce energy consumption.
 Behavioral insights from academic research in behavioral science, economics and psychology can also help improve the performance of traditional efficiency programs.
-For example, a recent study for ComEd estimates that even if energy efficient residential lighting technology is in place, there is still approximately 11 percent waste due to occupant behavior.
-SEE Action has identified three key issues that need to be addressed to leverage behavioral insights to reduce energy waste:
+For example, a recent study for ComEd estimates that even if energy efficient residential lighting technology is in place, there is still approximately 11% waste due to occupant behavior.
+SEE Action has identified four key issues that need to be addressed to leverage behavioral insights to reduce energy waste:

 - Enabling Data Access while Protecting Customer Privacy.
 Customers can make better decisions to manage their energy use and costs when they have access to the right information and tools.
 To develop these tools for customers, service providers need customer data.
 Creating a framework that allows for data access while protecting customer privacy is a key foundation in the development of tools and resources that reduce energy waste.